 Should my child with epilepsy wear a facemask?

-Regulations around the wearing of facemasks do not apply to children under 13.
+Regulations around the wearing of facemasks do not apply to children under 13 unless they are in secondary school.

 Is there any evidence emerging about facemasks and epilepsy?

 A review article was published in the medical journal Acta Neurologica Scandinavica by epilepsy experts Dr Ali Asadi-Pooya and Prof Helen Cross.
 You can read more on this paper here.